-Cambridge is most well known for it's University and being home to King's College Chapel, which is remembered for its stunning architecture and fan-vaulted ceiling.
-There are plenty of tours to enjoy of the city and the colleges, plus many shops in the Grand Arcade shopping centre.
+Cambridge is most well known for its University and being home to King's College Chapel, which is remembered for its stunning architecture and fan-vaulted ceiling.
+There are plenty of tours to enjoy the city and the colleges, plus many shops in the Grand Arcade shopping centre.

-A river trips on the River Cam is a must as you can see the beautiful gardens of 'The Backs'.
-Then after this you should enjoy afternoon tea in the lovely Orchard Tea Rooms .
-These tearooms were founded in 1987.
+A river trip on the River Cam is a must as you can see the beautiful gardens of 'The Backs'.
+Then after this, you should enjoy afternoon tea in the lovely Orchard Tea Rooms.
+These tea rooms were founded in 1987.

 Things To Do in Cambridge